Voytima/HTML-CSS/README.md

 The following test-website was created during the HTML/CSS course at GeekBrains.
 For my project two pages were created using VScode, CSS style sheet.
-Code was checked with "W3 validation service"
+Code was checked with "W3 validation service".
 Images I compressed with TinyPNG service.

 A bit proud of my first website: http://dvoytik.gb.xsph.ru/